CivicActions/ssp-toolkit/docs/ssp.md

 ### IR-5: Incident Monitoring

-> The organization tracks and documents information system security incidents.

 ##### AWS

 The system partially inherits this control from the FedRAMP Provisional ATO granted to the AWS Cloud dated 1 May 2013 for the following: incident monitoring.